awsdocs/amazon-rds-user-guide/doc_source/User.SQLServer.Options.S3-integration.md

   Replace `your-role-arn` with the role ARN that you noted in a previous step\. `S3_INTEGRATION` must be specified for the `--feature-name` option\.

-## Transferring files between RDS SQL Server and an S3 bucket<a name="Appendix.SQLServer.Options.S3-integration.using"></a>
+## Transferring files between RDS SQL Server and Amazon S3<a name="Appendix.SQLServer.Options.S3-integration.using"></a>

-You can use Amazon RDS stored procedures to download and upload files between S3 and your RDS DB instance\.
+You can use Amazon RDS stored procedures to download and upload files between Amazon S3 and your RDS DB instance\.
 You can also use Amazon RDS stored procedures to list and delete files on the RDS instance\.

-The files that you download from and upload to Amazon S3 are stored in the `D:\S3` folder\.
+The files that you download from and upload to S3 are stored in the `D:\S3` folder\.
 This is the only folder that you can use to access your files\.
 You can organize your files into subfolders, which are created for you when you include the destination folder during download\.

-Some of the stored procedures require that you provide an Amazon Resource Name \(ARN\) to your Amazon S3 bucket and file\.
+Some of the stored procedures require that you provide an Amazon Resource Name \(ARN\) to your S3 bucket and file\.
 The format for your ARN is `arn:aws:s3:::bucket_name/file_name`\.
 Amazon S3 doesn't require an account number or AWS Region in ARNs\.

 S3 integration tasks run sequentially and share the same queue as native backup and restore tasks\.
 At maximum, you can have only two tasks in progress at any time in this queue\.
 It can take up to five minutes for the task to begin processing\.